 This idea couldn’t be further from the truth.
-When we tease our child, we’re MODELLING the exact bullying behavior we want to prevent.
+When we tease our child, we’re MODELING the exact bullying behavior we want to prevent.
 Remember that kids learn more from what we DO than from what we SAY.

 I’ve seen people tease or provoke kids, or call them names.
 We may think this doesn’t affect our kids, and we’re just having a bit of harmless fun.
 However, we shouldn’t assume that they don’t know and don’t care!
 Remember, our nonverbal reactions are just as important.